Russell Westbrook: Player profile

-Standing at 6 ft 4 in tall and weighing 200 lb, Westbrook is a point guard who is widely known for playing at a high level of intensity and for being able to keep that intensity for the majority of his playing time.
-Westbrook will often look to push the pace of the game for transition points and attack the basket.
+Standing at 6 ft 4 in tall and weighing 200 lb, Westbrook was a point guard who was widely known for playing at a high level of intensity and for being able to keep that intensity for the majority of his playing time.
+Westbrook often looked to push the pace of the game for transition points and attack the basket.

-Though attacking the rim is Westbrooke's forte, he will frequently pull up for medium-range jump shots.
-He regularly creates good scoring opportunities for his teammates, resulting in him averaging over eight assists per game for his career.
-Despite his intense style of play, and despite having torn his right meniscus in 2013, Westbrook remains one of the NBA's most durable players.
-The 2025–26 season marked his 18th season in the NBA.
+Though attacking the rim was Westbrook's forte, he would frequently pull up for medium-range jump shots.
+He regularly created good scoring opportunities for his teammates, resulting in him averaging over eight assists per game for his career.
+Despite his intense style of play, and despite having torn his right meniscus in 2013, Westbrook was one of the NBA's most durable players.
 In his first five years with Oklahoma City he played in every game.

 As of 6 November 2025, Westbrook's 204 regular-season triple-doubles are the most in NBA history.
 His 12 playoff triple-doubles put him at fourth most all time.

-Westbrook's free throw percentage has declined in the latter years of his career, coinciding with an NBA rule change implemented before the 2017–18 season.
+Westbrook's free throw percentage declined in the latter years of his career, coinciding with an NBA rule change implemented before the 2017–18 season.
 In order to reduce wasted time, the rule stipulated that the free throw shooter may not walk back beyond the three-point line in between free throws.
 While this did not affect most players, it changed Westbrook's prior routine of walking back nearly to half-court between shots, something he had done since childhood.
 His free throw percentage dropped from 82.3% for the nine years prior to the rule change, to 68.5% for the 7 1/2 years since (to January 2025).

-Westbrook's three-point shooting and turnovers are sometimes mentioned when pundits criticize his play.
-As of January 2025, he has averaged 30.5% on three-point field goal attempts and 3.9 turnovers per game during his career.
-Westbrook has also been criticized for his "single-mindedness" and for being uncooperative.
-However, teammates and former teammates such as Paul George, Austin Reaves and Bradley Beal have praised him for his leadership and strong work ethic.
+Westbrook's three-point shooting and turnovers were sometimes mentioned when pundits criticized his play, leading to the nickname "Westbrick".
+As of January 2025, he averaged 30.5% on three-point field goal attempts and 3.9 turnovers per game during his career.
+Westbrook was also criticized for his "single-mindedness" and for being uncooperative.
+However, teammates and former teammates such as Paul George, Austin Reaves and Bradley Beal praised him for his leadership and strong work ethic.